Quick Answer

 The most useful mindset

 Ask one question in each room: what would make this space feel easier, calmer, and more supported in daily life?
-That question will usually lead you to the right feng shui move faster than any rigid checklist.
+That question can lead you to the right feng shui move faster than any rigid checklist.

 Frequently Asked Questions

-Do I need to follow every feng shui rule perfectly?
+Do I need different feng shui colors in every room?

 The Bottom Line

-You do not need to do everything at once.
-Start with the most obvious pressure points, and let each room get a little more supportive over time.
+You do not need to perfect the whole house at once.
+Start with the strongest friction point, then let each room become a little calmer, clearer, and more supportive over time.